 Computer algorithms

 The sorting algorithm was first taught to most computer programming students.
-I soon learned that multiple ways to sort a given set of text or data exist, each having its own algorithm with a proper name.
+I soon learned that multiple ways to sort a given text or data exist, each with its own algorithm with a proper name.
 It all depends on the initial set of conditions and the input provided.
 Generally, the creation of an algorithm entails two distinct steps.
-The first consists of devising the strategy to tackle the task to determine the best or most optimal approach.
+The first consists of devising a strategy to tackle the task and determine the best or most optimal approach.
 The result of this process is called pseudocode, which is a high-level and abstract set of instructions required to achieve the goal.
 It must then be translated into actual computer code, step two.
-To write the latter, one must have already mastered some programming languages (such as C, C++, Java, Python, Solidity, etc.).
+To write the latter, one must have mastered some programming languages (C, C++, Java, Python, Solidity, etc.).

 Four points are worth highlighting here.
-First, the division of labor between strategy and actual code is significant as one does not necessarily need to be an expert programmer to develop some basic pseudocode, especially if the targetted task is part of one’s daily work.
+First, the division of labor between strategy and actual code is significant as one does not necessarily need to be an expert programmer to develop some basic pseudocode, especially if the targeted task is part of one’s daily work.
 Most seem to think that only programmers can generate pseudocode.
 Not exactly.
-Just think about all those well-known pop musicians that compose songs without knowing how to read or write music.
-Sure, they will eventually need “programmers” to write down the music so it can be arranged, recorded and performed in public.
-But the music’s copyright still belongs to the composer.
+Just think about all those well-known pop musicians who compose songs without knowing how to read or write music.
+Sure, they will eventually need “programmers” to write down the music so it can be arranged, recorded and performed publicly.
+However, the music’s copyright still belongs to the composer.

 Third, humans are directly involved in the overall process.
-While mentioning this might seem tautological, the critical issues here are 1.
+While mentioning this might seem tautological, the critical issues here are as follows: 1.
 Algorithms are not static; new technologies, mathematics and other developments help introduce new ways of addressing a particular task.
 Innovation plays a part here.
 And 2.
-Coding by humans opens the door for biases, errors, and bugs, which together can generate unwanted or even harmful results.
+Coding by humans opens the door for biases, errors, and bugs, which can generate unwanted or harmful results together.
 Something is thus lost in translation.
-More usual than not, finding such pitfalls becomes a complex operation itself.
+More often than not, finding such pitfalls becomes a complex operation itself.
 But they are there for sure.

-Finally, note the fundamental importance of the initial conditions for developing an algorithm.
+Finally, the fundamental importance of the initial conditions for developing an algorithm is noted.
 In the case of Rubik’s cube, the initial conditions are static as we deal with a relatively small physical object.
 More giant cubes with more squares are available.
 But in the end, we can only handle so much.
 While having distinct engineering constraints, algorithms running on digital computers do not face such physical limitations.
-Undoubtedly, they are much more powerful in addressing more complex computational tasks.
+Undoubtedly, they are much more potent in addressing more complex computational tasks.
 But they still live on what humans feed them and are not picky about it.

-In the next post, we will see the role AI/ML has played in the evolution of algorithms to then turn to a brief overview of algocacry.
+In the next post, we will examine the role AI/ML has played in the evolution of algorithms and then briefly overview advocacy.

 Cheers, Raúl